Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/HScript Functions.md

 - `codeToRun` - The haxe code to be run, use double brackets `[[]]` for the string.
 - `varsToBring` - An optional parameter, The Haxe variable(s) to import for string interpolation; Must be a table dictionary.
 - `funcToRun` - An optional parameter, The Haxe function name to be referenced.
-- `funcArgs` - An optional parameter, The arguement(s) to be passed to the Haxe function.
+- `funcArgs` - An optional parameter, The argument(s) to be passed to the Haxe function.

 Example:
 ```lua